Dump Oracle Database to Sql File

 Import the dump file,

-impdp SYSTEM/password SCHEMAS=hr DIRECTORY=dmpdir DUMPFILE=schema.dmp REMAP_SCHEMA=hr:hrdev EXCLUDE=constraint, ref_constraint, index TABLE_EXISTS_ACTION=replace LOGFILE=impschema.log
+impdp SYSTEM/password SCHEMAS=hr DIRECTORY=dmpdir DUMPFILE=schema.dmp REMAP_SCHEMA=hr:hrdev EXCLUDE=constraint, ref_constraint, index TABLE_EXISTS_ACTION=replace LOGFILE=impschema.logwhere

 The

-schema is now populated with data from theHR
+HRDEVschema is now populated with data from theHRschema. -

 Assign a password to the newly created